Top 10 Common 3D Print Issues with Pictures & How to Solve

 Introduction

-3D printing is booming—and it’s not just for big manufacturers anymore.
+3D printing is booming—and it’s no longer just for big manufacturers.
 In the U.S., the 3D printing market is projected to grow from $5.93 billion in 2024 to $34.28 billion by 2034, driven by a compound annual growth rate (CAGR) of 19.18%.
-As more hobbyists and small businesses dive into this space, common problems like 3D Print Issues with Pictures are esse
+As more hobbyists and small businesses enter this space, common problems like 3D Printing Issues with Pictures are essential.

 However, even seasoned users encounter challenges.
 In this guide, we’ll explore the top 10 common 3D printing issues—with pictures—and provide quick, effective solutions to keep your projects on track, whether you’re a hobbyist or using the best 3d printer for small business.